jsmithdev/soqe/README.md

 ![SOQE View](https://i.imgur.com/EIq4lD2.png)

-### Goals
+### Features

 - view Salesforce data quickly & easily in vs code
+  - have potential to use data for LWC/Node/JS testing, scratch pads, etc

-- store Salesforce data to look back at what was queried before and after for a particular project
+- choose to save to look back at what was queried before
+  - saves under {PROJECT ROOT}/.soql

 - run in a SFDX project w/o any extra config

-  - not have to be SFDX project, for instance a Node middleware integration

-    - as long as `ROOT/.sfdx/sfdx-config.json` contains a `defaultusername` key/value
+  - works in any project as long as `{PROJECT ROOT}/.sfdx/sfdx-config.json` contains a `defaultusername` key/value -- for integrations, etc

-    - toast should say as much when no `defaultusername` is found)
+  - surfaces a message when no `defaultusername` is found

-- have potential to use data for LWC/Node/JS testing, scratch pads, etc

-- attempts to surface important parts of error messages
+- attempts to surface only the important parts of error messages from sfdx (if need be)

+### Hotkeys

+- inside the text editor, you can hit `Ctrl+Enter` to run the query
+- inside the text editor, you can hit `Ctrl+Shift+Enter` to run the query & save it

 ---